Sanshin Zen Community

 • We do only four things in zazen: keep the posture, breathe deeply through the nose, keep the eyes open and let go of thought.
 We do nothing else.
 This is shikantaza, or just sitting.

 • Kinhin is not break time.
-It's just another zazen period.
-If you really need to leave the zendo to attend to something in particulart, it’s fine to do so.
-If you realize that you’re leaving in search of something more interesting to do or think about, it’s better to stay.
+It’s just another zazen period.
+If you really need to leave the zendo to attend to something in particular, it’s fine to do so.
+If you realize that you’re leaving in search of something more interesting, it’s better to stay.

-• While reading and writing are not prohibited during sesshin, they are discouraged.
-This is not the time to engage in dharma study.
+• Reading and writing during personal time are discouraged.
+Although study is an important practice, we put it aside during sesshin.
 As Okumura Roshi says, “In our zazen we have to let go of any kind of thinking, even thinking about dharma.”
 It goes without saying that engaging with devices during sesshin is also not optimal.

 Here's a printable version of this information as a trifold brochure.